mkonicek/wordle/stats.md

 5 attemps: 776
 6 attemps: 233

-## Always use "orate" and "sight" as the first two guesses - worse
+## Always use "earns" and "pilot" as the first two guesses

+These two words cover most of the top 10 most letters in English: e a r i o t n s l c

-Unsolved Wordles: 216
+Unsolved Wordles: 148
-Solved 94.94%
+Solved 96.53%
-Average attempts: 4.495
+Average attempts: 4.167
 1 attemps: 1
 2 attemps: 1
-3 attemps: 921
+3 attemps: 1424
-4 attemps: 1758
+4 attemps: 1685
-5 attemps: 998
+5 attemps: 760
-6 attemps: 371
+6 attemps: 247